WATCH | Magistrate in Joe Sibanyoni case might not face disciplinary consequences

 On Thursday, the commission issued a statement in which it confirmed receipt of the NPA’s complaint.

-In the statement the commission said to preserve fairness and credibility of the inquiry, the commission will refrain from engaging about the process in the media pending the outcome.
+In the statement the commission said to preserve fairness and credibility of the inquiry, it will refrain from engaging about the process in the media pending the outcome.

 Sibanyoni and his co-accused are alleged to have extorted R2m from businessman Thomas Ntuli between 2022 and 2025.